Best Rat Traps for Home (2026): 5 Picks Compared

 • A bigger kill bar designed to break a rat’s neck or spine on contact

 If you’re not sure whether you have rats or mice, look at the droppings.
 Mouse droppings are 1/8 to 1/4 inch long and look like grains of rice.
 Rat droppings are 1/2 to 3/4 inch long and look like raisins or olive pits.
-If you have rat droppings, you need rat traps.
-Period.
+If you have rat droppings, use rat-sized traps.

 Rat trap vs mouse trap size comparisonHow to Choose: Match the Trap to Your Situation